Skip to main content

 Service Communications Actions

-Select one or more Service Communications, and then select an Action to apply the action to the items.
+Select one or more Service Communication records, and then select an Action to apply to the selected items.

 Add a Service Communication

-Click Add Service Communication to add a new communication.
+Click Create from the Service Communications list page to add a new communication.

-Enter a Client IP Address, Listener IP Address.
-Port, and Protocol.
+Enter a Client IP Address, Listener IP Address, Port, and Protocol.
 You can also select the Client Device, Listener Device, and enter a Client process display name and a Client process name.
-Click Save at the bottom of the page to ad the service communication.
+Click Save at the bottom of the page to add the service communication.

 Service Port IP Statistics

-Select Apps > Services > Service Communications to view service port IP statistics.
-As of version 16.00.00, Device42 has revamped statistics collection.
-Statistics are now only kept from a listener perspective and are client-IP-centric (not per client service).
-Previously collected statistics now appear in the Classic Statistics section of this page.
+Statistics are only kept from a listener perspective and are client-IP-centric (not per client service).
+Collected statistics appear in the Classic Statistics section of this page.
 See below for descriptions of the Netstat and Netflow statistics Device42 collects.

 Netstat Statistics